 - Tank Size: Many sources recommend a 55-gallon tank for Oscars, but this does not give them enough room to turn around.
-A 75-gallon can work for smaller Oscars but is still a bit of a tight squeeze.
+A 75-gallon can work for juvenile Oscars but is still a bit of a tight squeeze.
 A 125-gallon or 150-gallon would be ideal for these fish and is large enough to house two of them.

 - Water Flow: Oscars come from slow moving rivers, but they are not picky when it comes to flow rate.
 They will be fine in low, moderate, and high flow rates, and can often be seen playing in the output flow.

 Aquarium Water Parameters

 The Oscar Cichlid comes from a softer, low pH area of the Amazon River, but these hardy fish are highly adaptable.
 Even though they can survive in most water, they do prefer softer, more acidic water.

 - pH: 6.0-8.0